[image_frame style=”framed” height=”250″ width=”950″]http://www.earthworksaudio.com/wp-content/uploads/2014/08/dand_cover.jpg[/image_frame]

-Dan Delaney- originally from Boston, now residing in Laguna Beach, CA is a highly regarded pianist, entrepreneur, author, and dedicated and innovative teacher of the piano and jazz improvisation.
+Dan Delaney, originally from Boston, now residing in Arizona is a highly regarded pianist, entrepreneur, author, and dedicated and innovative teacher of the piano and jazz improvisation.

 After attending Berklee College of Music in 1975, Dan studied extensively with notable east coast jazz educators, Dick Odgren, Paul Schmeling, Harvey Diamond and Charlie Banacos.
 While in Boston, Dan was very active in the jazz scene and through the years has performed with many jazz headliners.